Vagraw11/starter-academic/content/home/experience.md

     date_end: '2023-06-05'
     description: |2-

         * Led a project on biophysical cell reprogramming to understand the role of chromatin conformation in stem cell differentiation.
-        * Performed Image Analysis and Data Interpretation using MATLAB and Python.
-        * Mentored teams of undergraduate students as a part of NSF Research Experience and Mentoring Program.
-        * Teaching Assistant for Quantitative Experimentation and Design.

   - title: Undergraduate Research Assistant
     company: Medical Imaging Research Center at Illinois Institute of Technnology